aishoot/Concurrent_Speakers_Counter/README.md

 * __Published__: ICASSP2018, Apr 15, 2018 – Apr 20, 2018 in Calgary, Canada
 * __Code__: https://github.com/faroit/CountNet
 * __Dataset__: [LibriCount, a dataset for speaker count estimation](https://zenodo.org/record/1216072#.WyS9AoozaUk)

+## Follow-up Work
+I will work on speech separation for a long time.
+You can follow fork this repository if interested.